This post was originally shared in 2017

-Today, a member of my family died from complications arising from her battle with Anorexia.
+Today, a member of our family died from complications arising from her battle with Anorexia.
 She was 55 and had struggled for many years, spending the last 5 in a wheelchair as her frail body simply did not have the energy to enable her to stand.

-I don’t pretend to have the answers, but would be interested from anyone who has suffered, is suffering, or who has been bereaved through Anorexia.
+We don’t pretend to have the answers, but would be interested from anyone who has suffered, is suffering, or who has been bereaved through Anorexia.

 After all , it’s not just bodies that are broken.
 It’s minds as well.

 RIP Sharon x

 If you have a story to share about anorexia, please contact us in the hope it may help others.
 Thank you